sudeepac/Flask-Production-Template-For-AI/docker/README.md

 # Docker Deployment Guide

-This directory contains Docker configuration files for containerized deployment of the Flask Production Template application.
+This directory contains Docker configuration files for containerized deployment of the Flask Production Template for AI application.

 ## Quick Start